-Record labels and artists have been delivering their new music and music videos to radio stations and television broadcasters using traditional physical media methods, and the industry is moving to digital delivery.
+Record labels and artists have been delivering their new music and music videos to radio stations and television broadcasters using traditional physical media methods, and the industry is moving to digital delivery of their media for sales and promotion through other technologies as well as DMDS.
 The traditional method for music releases requires the pressing of promotional CD's (known in the industry as CD-PRO's) then packaging, labelling, and sending these with related printed materials by mail or courier to radio and other destinations.
 This is very costly, time consuming, insecure and harmful to the environment.